 The idea that fast fashion brands could offer hundreds of new items per week shocked many of us, but now ultra-fast fashion brands – including ASOS, Shein, Boohoo, and Fashion Nova – offer thousands of new items per day.

-The Impact of Ultra-Fast Fashion
+The Impact of Fast Trend Cycles in Fashion

 The faster the fashion trend cycle, the more garment makers are required to work at an inhuman pace, often working overtime to fulfill orders in time.
 Yet they are not the ones who reap the benefits of the exponential profits that fashion brands generate from their labor.
 They are the ones who pay the price for cheap fashion.

-The speed at which these trends circulate perpetuates a culture of disposability too.
+The speed at which these fashion trends circulate perpetuates a culture of disposability too.
 This means that the global secondhand trade is flooded with discarded garments, and waste colonialism continues in communities in the Global South that have to deal with an increasing influx of waste generated by the global secondhand trade.

 The more we learn about these exploitative and extractive systems, that seem to only benefit a privileged few, the more we realize that we need to re-imagine our fashion aspirations and metrics of success and find a way to reconcile our addiction to speed and instant gratification.
 Trend forecasters play an important role in this reimagining.

-How Can Trend Forecasting Become A Positive Part Of The Future Of Fashion?
+Can Trend Forecasting Become A Positive Part Of The Future Of Fashion?

 More than anything, trends are signifiers of change, which means they are not always negative.
 Sustainable fashion is an urgent necessity, not a trend.
 But, within the movement, certain trends are on the rise, such as the increasing popularity of shopping secondhand, capsule wardrobes, and the normalization of outfit repeating.
 These trends signify a change in how people are relating to their clothing, which is a positive sign.